bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 and nacstat, for reconstructions without attenuation correction of static data.
 Further details regarding reconstruction are in the _pet.json file.
-In case of multiple reconstructions of the data with the same type, we allow for using a number after the <label> in order to distinguish, e.g. rec-acdyn1 and rec-acdyn2.
+In case of multiple reconstructions of the data with the same type, we allow for using a number after the <label> in order to distinguish, for example rec-acdyn1 and rec-acdyn2.

 The run entity is used if one scan type/contrast is repeated multiple times within the same scan session/visit.